Aniakchak National Monument and Preserve

 Klondike Gold Rush National Historical Park

 - “Gold!” is what the headlines read in 1897, starting the Klondike Gold Rush.
 Thousands, hoping to ease the woes of economic depression, sold farms, dropped businesses and boarded ships to follow their dreams north.
-Today, the park commemorates the bravery of the stampeders who ventured north by protecting the trails, historic boomtowns and buildings of the Klondike Gold Rush era.
+Today, the park remembers the trails, boomtowns, and stories of the Klondike Gold Rush.

 Lake Clark National Park and Preserve